Health Psychology Research Center

 Boston, MA 02115, US

-Irina Todorova is the Director of the Health Psychology Research Center in Sofia, Bulgaria; Senior Research Scientist at the Center for Population Health and Health Disparities at Northeastern University, Boston; and Center Associate at the Davis Center for Russian and Eurasian Studies at Harvard University.
-She has received her degrees from Sofia University and the Bulgarian Academy of Sciences.
+Irina Todorova is founding Director of the Health Psychology Research Center in Sofia, Bulgaria and faculty at Northeastern University.
+She has received her degrees from Sofia University and the Bulgarian Academy of Sciences and has had post-doctoral training at Harvard Graduate School of Education.
 She works on issues related to psychosocial aspects of health and well-being, social change and health, and health disparities.
 Her research interests include social change in Eastern Europe and implications for health and health equity; social construction of gender, health and the body; critical and qualitative/narrative health psychology.
-Currently Irina is President of the European Health Psychology Society (2008-2010), and she is past editor of the European Health Psychologist.
+She is a past President of the European Health Psychology Society (EHPS) (2008-2010), currently Fellow of EHPS and Co-editor of Health Psychology & Behavioral Medicine.